Everyone is in sales. To me, job titles don’t matter. Everyone has to be thinking about sales.

 A while back I received an email from a loyal reader who used to be in sales but switched to information technology as a help desk technician.

-Even though he was now on the side of delivering service rather than sales, he understands the personalized approach with customers, be it computer operators, network administrators or engineers.
+Even though he was now on the side of delivering service rather than sales, he understands the personalized approach with customers, whether they are computer operators, network administrators, or engineers, much like how Digital Business Cards enhance personal connections and facilitate better communication.

 He wrote: “When it comes to identifying and resolving technical issues, it’s important to remember the human side of technology.
 I only have the phone to work with but quite often those little or long pauses while waiting for a procedure to cycle through or a test result to return can be used to build rapport, ease tension or otherwise get to know the other person(s) on the line.